 The Four System Failures That Make Smart Marketing Leaders Do Dumb Things

-It’s the reason I saw a stranger in an airport flip a magazine around to her colleagues and shout, “Guys, we need a reason to buy these!”
 It wasn’t magic syntax in the call-to-action of the ad.
 It was decades of brand trust collapsing the friction of a sale.

 Short‑term ROAS can’t see that.
 Attribution windows can’t measure it.
 Dashboards can’t quantify it.